ThomasVrancken/info9023-mlops/labs/04_containerisation/README.md

 Now we will create a docker container for our app, build it and run it locally.

 1. Make sure to have [Docker Desktop](https://docs.docker.com/desktop/) installed and running
-2. Create an empty file called `Dockerfile` in your current working repository
+2. Create an empty file called `Dockerfile` in your current working repository: `touch Dockerfile`
 3. Write the following lines of codes in it:
    1. `FROM python:3.12` - To start from the publicly available base image running python 3.12.
 Otherwise you would have to install it too (an image starts from nothing).
    2. `COPY hello_world.py .` and `COPY requirements.txt .` - To copy the files needed for the application to run (note that more simply you could have used `COPY . .` but this would have also included other files such as your venv or this markdown file).